Reducing Allergens in Northwest Homes Takes Less Work Than Expected

 Limit Outdoor Allergens

-Shower and change clothes after spending time outdoors.
-Dry laundry indoors during high pollen seasons.
-Rinse your pets’ paws after they’ve been outside to minimize pollen indoors.
-Landscaping with low-pollen plants can also help.
+Shower and change clothes after spending time outdoors during pollen season.
+Dry laundry indoors when pollen counts are high.
+Rinse your pets’ paws after they’ve been outside to minimize tracking pollen through the house.
+Landscaping with low-pollen plants helps reduce what’s floating around your property in the first place.

 Conduct Regular Inspections

-Periodically check for signs of moisture and dampness.
+Check periodically for signs of moisture and dampness.
 Look for leaks or water damage that could foster mold growth.
-Inspect cleaning tools like vacuums and air purifiers to ensure they are functioning correctly.
+Inspect cleaning tools like vacuums and air purifiers to ensure they’re functioning correctly — a malfunctioning HEPA filter defeats the whole purpose.
+Staying ahead of problems prevents them from becoming major allergen sources.